 As our tour is designed with a very specific daily route and destination, any participant who chooses to ride additional miles or go off course will do so without the support of tour staff.

 What will the weather be like?

-The average temperature for northern California in October ranges from 69 to 78 degrees for the high, and from 48 to 54 degrees for the low.
+The average temperature for southern California in October is approximately 80 degrees for the high, and 58 degrees for the low.
 Riders should be prepared for possible rain.

 What kind of roads will we be riding?